Note: I update this calculator annually. For the 2018 version, click here.

 Tax Planning Notes

 Defer or Accelerate Income.
-If your income for 2016 is malleable—that is if you can exercise some control over its size—the calculator can tell you how much your PTC might change if you accelerate extra income into 2016 or, alternatively, defer receiving it until 2017.
-For example, if accumulated gains on stocks you now hold would push you over 400% of the Poverty Line (line 8), you might delay selling them until after January 1, 2017 (but of course this strategy exposes you to the risk of any intervening market downturns).
+The calculator can tell you how much your PTC might change if you accelerate extra income into 2017 or, alternatively, defer receiving it until 2018.
+For example, if accumulated gains on stocks you now hold would push you over 400% of the Poverty Line (line 8), you might delay selling them until after January 1, 2018 (but of course this strategy exposes you to the risk of any intervening market downturns).

 * * *